 You can also find plenty of high-quality free plugins on the internet if you need new sounds.
 Some of the best free software instruments are:

 - Tone2 Firebird

 The next step is to collect a lot of one-shot samples and loops.

-You will typically use these samples for drums, special effects, percussion, vocal licks, etc.
+You will typically use these samples for drums, special effects, percussion, and vocal licks.